gh123man/Data-Comm-Networks-CSCI-251-Ultimate-study-guide/README.md

 OSPF            | If two routes have the same cost, load is shared BGP             | Internet standard
 Link state protocol | router tests network through a broadcast and updates its routing table based on the type link or condition
+Sequence number | initial sequence number is based on the `k` number of low order bits.
+You can generate a sequence number from a clock